rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 comments: true
 ---

-How we can install OpenShift4 in UPI mode in AWS?
-How we can do in an semi-automatic way?
-Which are the caveats and the steps to execute?
+How can we install OpenShift 4 in UPI mode on AWS?
+How can we do it in a semi-automatic way?
+What are the caveats and the steps to execute?

 This blog post is using some code available in a Github Repo for [OCP4 in AWS in UPI